webplatform/docs/css/properties/box-decoration-break/index.md

 {{Page_Title|box-decoration-break}}
 {{Flags
-|Checked_Out=No
+|Checked_Out=Yes
 }}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
-{{Summary_Section|Breaks a box into fragments creating new borders, padding and repeating backgrounds or lets it stay as a continuous box on a page break, column break, or, for inline elements, at a line break.
+{{Summary_Section|Breaks a box into fragments creating new borders, padding and repeating backgrounds or lets it stay as a continuous box on a page break, column break, or, for inline elements, at a line break.}}

-}}
 {{CSS Property
 |Initial value=slice
 |Applies to=all elements